ahbarnett/memorygraph/README.md

 ### Notes:

 - Linux/unix only.
 Tested in MATLAB and octave.
-- Very crude: assumes only one MATLAB instance per user, and no other instances of top running by user.
-Hard-coded temp-file.
-Etc.
-- If only a few secs have elapsed, the memory graph can come back empty.
-This is because of caching of the pipe to the temp file.
+- Hard-coded temp-file location for now.
 - Max run time is baked in at 1e4 secs (about 3 hrs).
-- The 'top' display config must be standard (no changes to `/etc/toprc` nor `~/.toprc`).
+- The `top` display config must be standard (no changes to `/etc/toprc` nor `~/.toprc`).

 ### Issues:

-- How do we get actual time without estimating?
+- How do we get actual timestamps without estimating? (spawn 2nd process which appends to same temp file at time intervals?)
-- How get PID of the spawned process to kill it and only it?

-Please contribute fixes for the above issues.
+### Changes:

+- Joakim and Jeremy helped fix the correct PID for the MATLAB/octave instance and the correct PID to kill.